zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

   > nmake /f Makefile.mak

-Note that the Ice demos that require MFC (demo\Ice\MFC and demo\IcePatch2\MFC) will not compile since the Express edition does not include MFC support.
+Note that the Ice demos that require MFC (demo\Ice\MFC and demo\IcePatch2\MFC) will not compile because the Express edition does not include MFC support.

 To run a demo, change to the desired demo subdirectory and review the